-Emma Cayley is Head of Modern Languages and Associate Professor of Medieval French at the University of Exeter where she has taught since 2003, with promotion to Senior Lecturer in 2006, and to Associate Professor in 2014.
+Emma Cayley is Associate Professor of Medieval French at the University of Exeter where she has taught since 2003, with promotion to Senior Lecturer in 2006, and to Associate Professor in 2014.
 She was Laming Junior Research Fellow at the Queen’s College, Oxford (2002-3).
-She has a BA (French and Latin), an MSt, and an MA from Merton College; and a DPhil from St Anne’s College, Oxford (2003).
+She took a BA (French and Latin), an MSt, and an MA from Merton College; and a DPhil from St Anne’s College, Oxford (2003).

 Follow the Department of Modern Languages on Facebook: http://www.facebook.com/UofExeterModernLanguages

 and on Twitter @ExeterModLangs